 Keith Ng (@keizng) co-founded Gametize (with his best friend Damon Widjaja, and later Brenda Nicole Tan), a gamification platform to motivate behaviors through challenges and rewards such as in recruitment, learning & development, marketing and community advocacy.
 Gametize won funding in a reality TV show (Angel’s gate), the People’s Vote in IBM’s Asean Smartcamp 2013, and SBR’s 2015 20 hottest startups in Singapore.
-Today, the platform is powering fun for more than 300,000 users totalling over 15 million challenge completions.
+Today, the platform is powering fun for almost 1 million users totalling over 20 million challenge completions.

 Keith was nominated as one of the most influential people in gamification globally by Gamification Summit (2014), as well as the top 100 gamification innovator/consultant by Sparkah.
 He designed Gametize’s gamification frameworks, and speaks on gamification globally, including Gamification Summit in San Francisco, HR Congress in Manila, and Loyalty Summit, in Mumbai.
 His interests are in using game thinking and positive psychology to solve engagement problems, and designing extremely simple user experience for people to get hooked.
-Motivation theories intrigues him as much as learning about artificial intelligence and scaling methodologies
+Motivation frameworks intrigue him as much as learning about artificial intelligence and scaling methodologies

 Prior to co-founding Gametize, Keith coded/sold a MLM software at 18 before his military drafting.
 He then completed his BBM (Finance) and BSc (Information System) on a DFS Scholarship in Singapore Management University, ending his final semester on exchange in Katholieke Universiteit Leuven, Belgium studying arts and the Flemish language.
-His “Richard Bartle’s Player Type” would be Explorer and Achiever; he lives for his Tuesday evening futsal games, and plays Counter-Strike and the Rubik’s cube sometimes (which he struggles immensely with).
-He is also passionate about craft beer and you might catch him beertending and washing glasses at a beer shop once a week in Chinatown Food Complex.
+His “Richard Bartle’s Player Type” would be Explorer and Achiever; he lives for his Tuesday evening futsal games, plays Counter-Strike and the Rubik’s cube occasionally (which he struggles immensely with).
+He is also passionate about craft beer and you might catch him beertending and washing glasses at a beer shop.

 Probably irrelevant to you.
 My Bucket Playlist: